motalha-7/STYLE-eCommerce-/README.md

 # 🛒 E-commerce Website

 Welcome to the E-commerce website built with the MERN stack!
-This project includes user authentication with JWT, an admin panel for managing products, and a dynamic, responsive user interface.
+This project includes user authentication with JWT, an admin panel for managing products, and a dynamic, responsive user interface , with responsive payment gateway.

 ![E-commerce Logo](frontend/src/Components/Assets/logo.png)